TSchotter/webserver-tomb/docs/6-server-setup/essential-security.md

 sudo ufw delete allow 22
 ```

+**Important Note:** If you originally used `ufw allow ssh` (which allows port 22), you'll need to update this rule because it's tied to the default SSH port.
+The `ssh` service name in UFW refers specifically to port 22, so when you change the SSH port, this rule no longer applies to your SSH service.

+You can either:
+- Use the specific port number: `sudo ufw allow 2222`
+- Or update the SSH service rule: `sudo ufw delete allow ssh` then `sudo ufw allow 2222`

 #### Step 4: Restart SSH Service

 ```bash
 sudo systemctl restart ssh
 ```

+**Important Safety Tip:** Keep your current terminal session open after restarting SSH.
+If something goes wrong with the new port configuration, you'll still have an active connection to troubleshoot and revert the changes if needed.

 #### Step 5: Test the New Port